vboyev-MSFT/defender-docs/defender-xdr/irm-investigate-alerts-defender.md

 The following permissions are essential to access insider risk management alerts in the Microsoft Defender portal:

-- Security operator
+- Security Operator
-- Security reader
+- Security Reader

+For more information about Microsoft Defender XDR roles, see [Manage access to Microsoft Defender XDR with Microsoft Entra global roles](m365d-permissions.md).

 ### Microsoft Purview Insider Risk Management roles